e-carlin/CS475_OS/wordAnalyzer/README.md

+#Word Analyzer

 Evan Carlin
 1/27/2017

-My program is a simple word analyzer.
+This is a word analyzer program.
 The user can enter strings of words and the program analyzes vowel count, consonant count, word count, and character count.
 The program only analyzes characters A-Z and a-z.
 Any word